denis-tingaikin/go-header/README.md

 ## Bult-in values

-- **MOD-YEAR** - Returns the year when the file was modified.
+- **MOD_YEAR** - Returns the year when the file was modified.
-- **MOD-YEAR-RANGE** - Returns a year-range where the range starts from the  year when the file was modified.
+- **MOD_YEAR-RANGE** - Returns a year-range where the range starts from the  year when the file was modified.
 - **YEAR** - Expects current year.
 Example header value: `2020`.
 Example of template using: `{{YEAR}}` or `{{year}}`.
 - **YEAR-RANGE** - Expects any valid year interval or current year.
 Example header value: `2020` or `2000-2020`.
 Example of template using: `{{year-range}}` or `{{YEAR-RANGE}}`.